Reading time: 5 minutes

 - Caring for someone with a disability or medical condition who needs additional care and attention

-- Providing care for the person in either your private home, their private home, or in hospital
+- Providing daily care for the person in either your private home or their private home

 To be considered an Australian resident, you must be an Australian citizen, a permanent visa holder, or a protected Special Category visa holder.

 Services Australia considers you are living in Australia if this is your usual place of residence and where you make your home.
-For most newly arrived residents, there is a 52-week waiting period to receive the Carer Allowance, but the waiting period does not apply to the person for whom you are providing care.
-There is more information about waiting periods on the Services Australia website here.
+For most newly arrived residents, there is usually a 52-week waiting period to receive the Carer Allowance, but the waiting period does not apply to the person for whom you are providing care.
+There is more information about waiting periods and exemptions on the Services Australia website.

 How much will I get for the Carer Allowance?